backdrop-contrib/resource_timeslots/README.md

 ## Use cases

-If you have resources that can only be used once at a time, like rooms, cars, books, machines, or whatever equipment, then Resource Timeslots can help to organize reservations in a simple and user friendly way.
+If you have resources that can only be used once at a time, like rooms, cars, machines, or whatever equipment, then Resource Timeslots can help to collect reservations in a simple and user friendly way.

 ## Installation